Tiredness/Fatigue Profile

 Creatine kinase

-Creatine Kinase is an enzyme which is found in the skeletal and heart muscle as well as a small amount in the brain tissue.
-Creatine kinase test can be used to diagnose and monitor muscular injuries and diseases such as muscular dystrophy.
+Creatine Kinase is an enzyme found primarily in the heart and skeletal muscles, with smaller amounts in brain tissue.
+Testing creatine kinase levels can help diagnose and monitor muscular disorders, such as muscular dystrophy, and track muscle injuries.

 Thyroid (2 Biomarkers)